protocolbuffers/protocolbuffers.github.io/content/design-decisions/nullable-getters-setters.md

 those languages, the design choice has tradeoffs which have led to the Protobuf team choosing not to implement them.

+Explicit presence is not a concept that directly maps to the traditional notion of nullability.
+It is subtle, but explicit presence philosophy is closer to "the fields are not nullable, but you can detect if the field was explicitly assigned a value or not.
+Normal access will see some default value if it is not assigned, but you can check if the field was actively written to or not, when needed."

 The biggest reason not to have nullable fields is the intended behavior of default values specified in a `.proto` file.
 By design, calling a getter on an unset field will return the default value of that field.